 Farris, Riley & Pitt, LLP will be able to determine the true value of your case.
 While the insurance company for the negligent party may try to offer you a settlement that is only a fraction of what your claim is worth.
 Our firm will fight to make sure you get every last dollar you need and deserve.

 Because defective product cases require extensive investigations, it is critical that you not delay in retaining legal counsel.
 You will want to contact Farris, Riley & Pitt, LLP as quickly as you can.

 Cases We Handle

-Design defect and failure to warn claims can be much more serious because these types of issues essentially mean that all such products that are being sold are defective.
+Design defect and failure to warn claims can be much more serious than manufacturing defect claims because these types of issues essentially mean that all such products that are being sold are defective, not just one particular product.
 A design defect involves a claim that a product is dangerous because of some kind of oversight in the underlying design of the product, while a failure to warn claim is based on the manufacturer’s failure to include some type of warning about proper and improper use of the product.

 Some of the types of defective product claims that Farris, Riley & Pitt, LLP has handled include:

 - Unsafe Baby Equipment — Car seats, playpens, swings and cribs